dimitri-nicolo/calico/v2.5/reference/resources/tier.md

 |------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------+-----------------------+---------|
 | order      | (Optional) Indicates priority of this Tier, with lower order taking precedence.
 No value indicates highest order (lowest precedence)                             |                 | float                 |   `nil` (highest order)   |

-All Policies created by {{site.prodname}} orchestrator integrations are created in the default (last) Tier.
+All Policies created by {{site.tseeprodname}} orchestrator integrations are created in the default (last) Tier.